mayconfmelo/min-manual/README.md

 Generate modern manuals, without loosing the simplicity and looks of old manuals.
 Instead of the equally nostalgic LaTeX manuals, this package draws inspiration from the Linux manpages, as they look in terminal emulators until today, and adapts it to the contemporary formatting possibilities.
+Allows to create documentation in dedicated files or extract it from the source code itself through doc-comments.

 ## More Information